Tuesday, 4 August 2015

 With politics, nothing is certain either

-In my own career, I have rarely been an organisation man, in all the years I have had any kind of employment, I have only been a fulltime employee for 7 years spread over 4 different jobs in Nigeria, the UK and the Netherlands since 1988.
+In my own career, I have rarely been an organisation man, in all the years I have had any kind of employment, I have only been a full-time employee for 7 years spread over 4 different jobs in Nigeria, the UK and the Netherlands since 1988.

 This has served me well since July 1995 when I first went contracting in the UK, but for a 2-year stint of full employment in the Netherlands and when I had cancer through treatment and recuperation.

-My fortunes have mainly been borne of my knowledge and instinct, skills I have acquired through self-motivation and ambition that has taken me into blue-chip companies around Europe proffering ideas and solutions to their challenges, both little and large.
+My fortunes have mainly been borne of my knowledge and instinct, skills I have acquired through self-motivation and ambition that have taken me into blue-chip companies around Europe proffering ideas and solutions to their challenges, both little and large.

 To voice my own ideas